 For many years, JUSTICE has engaged its membership in law reform activities through Working Parties which draw upon our members’ range of knowledge and experience, as well as on best international and comparative practice.
 These Working Parties have been responsible for some of our most influential and significant reports, starting with recommending the establishment of an Ombudsman back in 1961.
 More recently, our report, Delivering Justice in an Age of Austerity has reimagined the civil justice system, with recommendations that have formed the basis for the current HMCTS Reform Programme and civil justice reform proposed by the senior judiciary.

-Chaired by leading public law silk, Nathalie Lieven QC, the Judicial Diversity Working Party brought together leading legal authorities in this field – from academia, the civil service, the retired senior judiciary and the legal professions – while also drawing from similar experiences of other sectors.
+Chaired by then leading public law silk, Nathalie Lieven QC (now The Honourable Mrs Justice Lieven), the Judicial Diversity Working Party brought together leading legal authorities in this field – from academia, the civil service, the retired senior judiciary and the legal professions – while also drawing from similar experiences of other sectors.
 The members of the Working Party were:

 - Sir John Goldring